Fall of Communism in Europe

 Ronald Reagan (1987)

-This is how most people in this country see fall of communism in Europe and the person who made it happened.
+This is how most people in this country see the fall of communism in Europe and the person who made it happened.

 Let me tell you another side of this story.

 We eventually got a capable leader in Lech Wałęsa.
-He started working in the shipyard in Gdańsk in 1967 and because of his convictions, willpower and ease in communication with workers became their spokesman.
+He started working in the shipyard in Gdańsk in 1967 and, because of his convictions, willpower and ease in communication with workers, became their spokesman.

 In 1979 Pope visits Poland.
 Millions turned out to listen to His homilies.
-Walęsa was already in contact with the Pope.
-With covert and open support from the Vatican, Solidarity union was established in 1980.
-Solidarity leadership was invited to meet with the Pontiff.
-In addition there was constant communication between Vatican and Solidarity using church members and priests.
+Wałęsa was already in contact with the Pope.
+With covert and open support from the Vatican, the Solidarity union was established in 1980.
+The Solidarity leadership was invited to meet with the Pontiff.
+In addition, there was constant communication between the Vatican and Solidarity using church members and priests.
 Political unrest was growing in Poland.
-Food prices were raised again and massive strikes were the answer.
-Communist party urged workers to leave Solidarity.
+Food prices were raised again, and massive strikes were the answer.
+The Communist party urged workers to leave Solidarity.
 In response they turned in their red communist party membership cards.
-Economy was brought to a standstill.
-In January 1981 Ronald Reagan was inaugurated as 40th president of the United States.
-In December the same year communist government imposed marshal law in Poland and Wałęsa was arrested.
-Suddenly threat of Soviet intervention was real, as happened frequently in the past.
-At that point the Pope sent a message to Brezhniev, that in case of invasion he was going to fly to Poland too.
-Besides moral support to people in Poland, Vatican was sending massive shipments of radios, fax machines, printers and other communication equipment through clandestine routes.
+The economy was brought to a standstill.

 There is a Buddhist proverb: “When the student is ready, the teacher will appear”.